 - The instruction set of Hive was hatched more intuitively than scientifically by a person who doesn't exactly have loads of practical experience programming assembly (that probably just scared off most readers).
 I've put more time into selecting operations, sizing immediate fields, and shuffling things around in the opcode encoding space than I've spent actually programming Hive (at this point). - Common data & instruction memory space (Von Neumann architecture) enables many good things, but it generally prevents code from executing directly from ROM, and it also makes it that much likelier for wild data writes to clobber code.
-A single thread caught out in the weeds means you should probably clear them all. - With any stack machine, stack fullness is something the programmer must track carefully in order to avoid stack faults, and Hive has more stacks than usual to keep track of (though to be fair they are used in a simpler manner, and two clearing mechanisms are provided). - Strict equal bandwidth multi-threading forces the programmer to implement some kind of load sharing arrangement for algorithms that require more real-time / less latency than a single thread can provide. - Real-time response to an interrupt can be somewhat long and variable (though depending on the application this could perhaps be compensated for with additional interrupt time stamp & register set logic). - FPGA logic will likely never be as fast / power efficient / inexpensive / etc. as an ASIC, so any soft processor core is in some sense a solution in search of a problem.
+A single thread caught out in the weeds means you should probably clear them all.
+(I should point out that the "Von Neumann bottleneck" is not an issue for Hive because it uses dual port BRAM for main memory.) - With any stack machine, stack fullness is something the programmer must track carefully in order to avoid stack faults, and Hive has more stacks than usual to keep track of (though to be fair they are used in a simpler manner and two clearing mechanisms are provided). - Strict equal bandwidth multi-threading forces the programmer to implement some kind of load sharing arrangement for algorithms that require more real-time / less latency than a single thread can provide. - Real-time response to an interrupt can be somewhat long and variable (though depending on the application this could perhaps be compensated for with additional interrupt time stamp & register set logic). - FPGA logic will likely never be as fast / power efficient / inexpensive / etc. as an ASIC, so any soft processor core is in some sense a solution in search of a problem.